Linuxfabrik/monitoring-plugins/check-plugins/nodebb-errors/README.md

 Retrieves recent server-side errors from NodeBB via the admin API.
 Alerts when errors are found in the error log.

-**Data Collection:**

-* Queries the NodeBB Read API endpoint `/api/admin/advanced/errors` using Bearer Authentication
-* Reports the count of HTTP 503 (too busy) and HTTP 404 (not found) responses from today

 **Important Notes:**

 * You need to issue a bearer token of type "user" in the NodeBB admin panel: Settings > API Access > Create Token > Specify your User ID and Description (for example "Linuxfabrik API Token").
 In NodeBB, a user token is associated with a specific uid, and all calls are made in the name of that user.